rmarks6767/music-system/README.md

 ```http://musicsystem-imagine-rit-music-player.cs.house/```
 #### Redirects to:
 ```http://musicsystem-imagine-rit-music-player.cs.house/callback```
-#### This will redirect and authenticate the Spotify Player.
+#### This will redirect and authenticate the spotify Player.
 This must be called after the player has been opened and run once, otherwise it will not be able to find the active device.

 #### Possible Error Codes: